oemel09/Sudoku-Solver/README.md

 # Sudoku-Solver
-Simple sudokuSolver solver using backtracking.
-Reading sudokuSolver data from a csv file.
+Simple sudoku solver using backtracking.
+Reading sudoku data from a csv file.

-Each csv file represents one sudokuSolver.
-The sudokuSolver needs to be given in the following format:
+Each csv file represents one sudoku.
+The sudoku needs to be given in the following format:
   - Nine rows in total.
   - Each row has to be structured by the following rules:
     - If a number is given, type in that number.